-A key element of durability is water-resistance – especially important for high-moisture content rooms, like bathrooms, kitchens and utility spaces, in addition to front and back entrance areas where wet or muddy boots may traipse through.
+A key element of durability is water resistance – essential for high-moisture content rooms like bathrooms, kitchens, and utility spaces, in addition to front and back entrance areas where wet or muddy boots may traipse through.

-Yes – bamboo flooring is suitable for use in kitchens, as water droplets left on it will simply evaporate over time, with no harm to the floor itself.
-In fact, strand woven bamboo floors are great for kitchens because of their hardness (more than twice as hard as most hardwoods).
-This means that they look great in high traffic areas even after years of use.
+Yes – bamboo flooring works great in kitchens since strand woven bamboo flooring provides 20-hour spill protection, and water droplets left on it will evaporate over time, with no harm to the floor itself.
+Strand woven bamboo floors are also great for kitchens because of their hardness (more than twice as hard as most hardwoods).
+Even after years of use, they will still look great in high-traffic areas.

 Comparing Bamboo to Other Forms of Wood Flooring

-You’re probably aware bamboo is a form of grass – this is what provides it with heightened water resistance as compared to hardwood floors.
-Other hardwoods may be permanently damaged by excessive water, whereas strand woven bamboo will often retain it’s shape once it has dried out.
+You’re probably aware bamboo is a form of grass – this is what provides it with heightened water resistance compared to hardwood floors.
+Other hardwoods may be permanently damaged by excessive water, whereas strand woven bamboo will often retain its shape once dried out.
 Leaving a puddle of water on the surface of bamboo or hardwood may leave a mark if it is not cleaned up within 20 hours.
-There are steps that you can take to improve water resistance of any hardwood floor (such as using special polyurethane sealers to coat the surface), but these are usually unnecessary with strand bamboo flooring due to it’s durability.
+You can take steps to improve the water resistance of any hardwood floor (such as using special polyurethane sealers to coat the surface).
+Still, these are usually unnecessary with strand bamboo flooring due to its durability.

-As a flooring material, bamboo flooring is suitable in any conditioned room of a home except full bathrooms.
-Not only is it aesthetically pleasing and available in a wide array of grains, dyes and effects, it’s also durable and water-resistant – ensuring that your floors stand the heaviest of footfalls, beautifully, for the years to come.
+As a flooring material, bamboo flooring is suitable in almost all rooms.
+Not only is it aesthetically pleasing and available in a wide array of grains, dyes, and effects, it’s also durable and water-resistant – ensuring that your floors withstand the heaviest of footsteps and stay beautiful for years to come.
 If all of this weren’t enough, bamboo flooring is also incredibly kind to the planet.
-An exceptional all-rounder and an excellent choice for beauty, practicality and green credentials.
+It’s an exceptional all-rounder and an excellent choice for beauty, practicality, and green credentials.

 Head Image Credit: FreeImages9